datjan/esp8266-eastron-sdm-energymeter/README.md

   {0.00, SDM_PHASE_3_POWER, "001_SDM_PHASE_3_POWER", "W"}
 };
 ```
+The register names can be found in library "SDM_Energy_Meter" in file "SDM.h".

 ## Upload to device
 Following files needs to be uploaded to the ESP8266 (D1 mini)